 SEO or search engine optimisation is all about increasing your website’s ranking in search results.

 89% of customers begin their purchase with an internet search.
 So achieving a prominent position in search results is obviously hugely beneficial.
 SEO aims to place your company on the first page or at least near the top top of the results for a relevant keyword.
 The click-through traffic falls off dramatically on subsequent pages.
-Research carried out by Caphyon found that the first page on Google received 71.33% of organic traffic, but this drops to a mere 5.59% for pages two and three.
+It’s worth getting to the top.
+Research from Sistrix shows that listings on the first page on Google receive 88% of organic traffic, with the top three rankings accounting for 55.2%.